itzmeanjan/ml-dsa/README.md

+> [!CAUTION]
-> **Warning** **This Dilithium implementation is conformant with Dilithium [specification](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf) and I also try to make it constant-time but be informed that it is not yet audited.
-If you consider using it in production, be careful !**
+> This Dilithium implementation is conformant with Dilithium [specification](https://pq-crystals.org/dilithium/data/dilithium-specification-round3-20210208.pdf) and I also try to make it constant-time but be informed that it is not yet audited. **If you consider using it in production, be careful !**

 # dilithium
 CRYSTALS-Dilithium: Post-Quantum Digital Signature Algorithm